InternetMaximalism/intmax2-e2e/packages/withdraw/README.md

-# e2e
+# withdraw

-The e2e service monitors and manages INTMAX interactions.
+The Withdraw service is responsible for monitoring and managing withdrawal-related interactions within the INTMAX network.

 ## Usage